-It is widely recognised that hybrid architectures are the most efficient ones, and there is general agreement on basic architectural principles [11].
+It is widely recognised that hybrid architectures are the most efficient ones, and there is general agreement on basic architectural principles [12].
 Thus, the layout of the first implementation of a hybrid approach, the AuRA architecture [1], matches very well the three-layer decomposition of the typical hybrid architecture.
 AuRA was specifically designed for operation on a platform that carries out navigational tasks and has a hierarchical system for mission planning, a plan sequencer and a behaviour-based reactive layer.
 The mission planning layer is only activated when any contingency arises during the reactive layer execution.
+The XAVIER [15] and RHINO systems [3], developed later at CMU and Bonn University, respectively, follow the same guidelines.

-Hybrid architectures that also correspond very well to the three layer decomposition are the 3T [4], the BERRA and the LAAS [5].
+Hybrid architectures that also correspond very well to the three layer decomposition are the 3T [5], the BERRA and the LAAS [6].
 These architectures present well-defined deliberative, task execution and reactive layers.
 Perceptions are mainly grouped in the reactive layer.
 Therefore, they are directly controlled by the highest level of the architecture but not the other way around.
 That is, the response of perception modules is taken into account only when the deliberative layer decides.